- Category

 “The war isn’t over, and I want to be as prepared as possible,” says Ulyana, 36, capturing a sentiment that resonates among participants.
 “Every conscious Ukrainian should know how to put on a tourniquet and hold a weapon to protect their family,” adds Dominique, 19, another trainee determined to learn more.

-The center offers three courses: a robust 100-hour program, a condensed 36-hour course, and one-day workshops.
+The center offers a robust 100-hour program, a condensed 36-hour course, and one-day workshops.
 Created by the Command of the Territorial Defense Forces of Ukraine’s Armed Forces at the start of the invasion, the 100-hour course covers 15 core disciplines, recently adding UAV (drone) operations as a 16th.

 The shorter 36-hour course, piloted in October 2024, is gaining traction in other centers.
 It zeroes in on six crucial areas, including firearm skills and tactical training, while the 8-hour "Day Training" session covers 3-4 focused areas.